 The attraction of bullion gold coins is that they retain near full value regardless of either change of government or being transported outside their country of issue.

 These are not 'numismatic' gold coins.
-Bullion coins are not rare, and their value is simply computed by multiplying their gold content * the price.
+Bullion coins are not rare, and their value is simply computed by multiplying their gold content by the price.
 Numismatic coins on the other hand are rare coins and are considered collectibles.
 Numismatic gold coin prices are more volatile than bullion coin prices, because their prices move both with the changes in value of bullion gold, and with the emotions of coin collectors.

 Gold coins were hardly produced anywhere between 1933 and 1965.
 Then, once the private demand for gold ownership had been nearly extinguished, it was finally the South Africans who started minting again in earnest from 1967.